How To Pack Medication for Air Travel Internationally

 Even though I caution against putting pills in pill organizers when traveling abroad, for backup medications in your checked luggage, a pill organizer is a practical and space-saving solution.

-• Choose a secure organizer: Use a sturdy, TSA-approved pill organizer with compartments for individual doses.
+• Choose a secure organizer: Use a sturdy, TSA-approved (although it doesn’t have to be) pill organizer with compartments for individual doses.

 • Label the organizer clearly: Write your name, the medication names (generic names are best), and dosages on a label affixed to the organizer.
 This ensures customs agents can easily identify the contents.